 Since initial implementation, the Program team has been able to exceed milestones that were established in the EMS objective and target POA&M and accomplish the Air Stations requirements beyond everyone's expectations.
 A total of 230 acres cleared and approximately 405 tons of munitions and range related debris processed, demilitarized and recycled.
 This was an overwhelming challenge accomplished by skillful program management using the EMS framework in 21 business days due to accommodating MCAS Yuma's mission commitments.
-The next phase of effort in these target areas will the remaining 470 acres and expect to process, demilitarize and recycle operational complete an materials.
+The next phase of effort in these target areas will the remaining 470 acres and expect to process, demilitarize and recycle additional estimated 700 tons of munitions debris and range related operational complete an materials.